In addition to the command arguments described in this topic, see Common arguments.

-Starting in version 2.2, you can enable or disable cache types only using the command line.
+Starting in version 2.2, you can only enable or disable cache types using the command line while running Magento in production mode.
+If running Magento in developer mode, you can enable or disable cache types using the command line or manually.
 Before doing so, you must manually make

-You can clean (also referred to as flush or refresh) cache types using either the command line or the Magento Admin .
+You can clean (also referred to as flush or refresh) cache types using either the command line or the Admin.

 [type] enables or disables all cache types at the same time.
 The

 type option is a space-separated list of cache types.

 1 bin/magento cache:status

 For example, to disable the full page cache and the DDL cache:

 1 2 3 Changed cache status: db_ddl: 1 -> 0 full_page: 1 -> 0

 Enabling a cache type automatically clears that cache type.